 Days needed: 1 to 3 based on your preferences

-This gem of an island is located only half an hour away from Sanur and luckily is not yet with packed with tourists.
+Nusa Penida is a gem of an island and you can get here in only half an hour from Sanur.
+Luckily Nusa Penida only a few tourists visit here – right now.
 There are spots here that are downright virgin Bali if you just know where to look.
 While on your Bali Island trip arrange for a boat ride the same way you would to get to Lembongan.

 Nusa Penida is significantly larger than Lembongan so if you decide to come here, this island is worth staying on for a few days.
 I’d recommend creating a base for yourself in a hotel close to where the boats come in and take day trips through the island.